Azure/azure-sdk-for-python/doc/dev/tests.md

 ## `devtools_testutils` Package
 The Azure SDK team has created some in house tools to help with easier testing.
 These additional tools are located in the `devtools_testutils` package that was installed with your `dev_requirements.txt`.
 In this package are the preparers that will be commonly used throughout the repository to test various resources.
 A preparer is a way to programmatically create fresh resources to run our tests against and then deleting them after running a test suite.
 These are helpful to help guarantee standardized behavior by starting each test group from a fresh resource and account.
 For more information on writing and building preparers following this tutorial on how to create the [app-configuration account preparer](https://github.com/Azure/azure-sdk-pr/issues/458).

 Also in this package is the `AzureTestCase` object which every test case object should inherit from.
-This management object takes care of creating and scrubbing recordings to make sure secrets are not added to the recordings files (and subsequently to the git history).
+This management object takes care of creating and scrubbing recordings to make sure secrets are not added to the recordings files (and subsequently to the git history) and authenticating clients for test methods.

 ## Writing New Tests
 SDK tests are based on the `scenario_tests` subpackage located in [`azure-sdk-for-python/tools/azure-devtools/src/azure_devtools`](https://pypi.org/project/azure-devtools/). `scenario_tests` is a general, mostly abstracted framework which provides several useful features for writing SDK tests, ie: